tobchen/tc-ssl-plugin/README.md

 ## Compile And Package

 From */* execute: `mvn package`.
 Put *.jar* and *plugin.xml* in a folder *tcssl* and package as *tcssl.zip*.

+The *.jar* will need to be signed.
+Self-signed archives can be used in Mirth Adminstrator Launcher run with argumens `-d` and/or `-k`.